BuGlessRB/remixml/README.md

    the replacing DOM-template.
 E.g. when the tag is referenced as `<name foo="bar"></name>` then inside the callback function `context._.foo` will have the value `bar`.
-   `noparse` is a boolean that defaults to false.
 - `Remixml.path_encode(string)`<br />
   Strips and encodes `string` to something which can be safely inserted in an url (compare `path` encoding for entities).